 No, a nonlawyer cannot help you with your legal problem.

-Legally, only a licensed member of The Florida Bar can help you with your legal problem and give you legal advice.
+Generally, only a licensed member of The Florida Bar can help you with your legal problem and give you legal advice.
 A lawyer’s job is to make the law work for everyone.
 Consumers often use the services of lawyers to help them draw up wills, handle real estate transactions, and deal with other important legal needs.
 If a nonlawyer attempts to help you with your legal problem, that person may be prosecuted for the unlicensed practice of law (UPL), and your case may be affected.

 But this person is a paralegal.
 Doesn’t that mean they have training or that they work with a lawyer?